KRISHNAKUMARPS2002/JavaScript-Projects/README.md

 Convert currencies effortlessly with this web app, featuring real-time rates from the Currency API and visual flair using the Flags API.
 Select currencies, input the amount, and instantly view the converted result for a seamless user experience.
 ## Quiz App 🧠
 This simple Quiz App allows users to test their knowledge with a set of questions.
 Built with HTML, CSS, and JavaScript, it provides an interactive quiz experience with instant feedback on correct and incorrect answers.
+## Random Password Generator🔑
+This project is a sleek web-based password generator that allows users to easily create and copy strong passwords with adjustable complexity.
+Implemented using HTML, CSS, and JavaScript for a user-friendly interface.